Yandex Cloud

 %pip install seaborn

-You can use various options that the pip install command supports.
-See usage examples for this command.
+You can use various options the pip install command supports.
+For examples of using this command, follow this link.

 2. Run the cell.
 To do this, click .

-The package installation result is displayed under the cell.
+The package installation result will show up under the cell.

 Note

-To update the list of installed packages, restart the kernel.
+To refresh the list of installed packages, restart the kernel.
 To do this, click Kernel → Restart Kernel in the top panel of the project window.

 If you encounter problems when installing dependencies, use the recommendations provided in Solving problems with dependencies in Yandex DataSphere.